fkoolhoven/miniRT/README.md

 # Usage
 ⚠️ Please note this project was made on/for Linux! ⚠️

 MiniRT takes a .rt file as input.
-The file describes a word/scene.
+The file describes a world/scene.
 For example:
 ```c
 ./miniRT scenes/sphere.rt
 ```
+describes a world with a single sphere, a camera looking at it and a light source illuminating it.

 - Use left and right arrow to change the camera position across the X-axis
 - Use up and down arrow to change the camera position across the Y-axis
 - Use P and L arrow to change the camera position across the Z-axis